Hunting on Council Owned Land

 Hunt Hounds : Some hunts care for their hounds well, many don’t.
 On hunting days hounds get caught up in fences and suffer horrendous injuries.
 If these hounds are deemed unfit to keep up with the pack they will be shot.

-Terrier Dogs : These dogs are used by hunts (Terriermen) to flush out any foxes gone to ground.
+Terrier Dogs : These dogs are used by hunts (Terriermen) to flush out any chased foxes gone to ground.
 They send their dogs down holes to dog fight with a fox below ground.
 This results in horrific injuries to both the hunted animal and terrier dog.
 This cruel brutal practice is actually still legal in the UK as the government refuse to ban it.
+If you witness a terrierman with his dogs on a trail hunts, this is a definite sign that illegal hunting is taking place.

 Animal Welfare Act 2006 states :